pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

   `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMGetAvionicsBusVoltsRatio>`__ :index:`XPLMGetAvionicsBusVoltsRatio`

-.. py:function:: avionicsNeedsDrawing(avionicsID)
+.. py:function:: avionicsNeedsDrawing(avionicsID) -> None

   Tells X-Plane that your device's screen needs to be redrawn.

   :param XPLMAvionicsID avionicsID: *only* for custom avionics devices (:py:func:`createAvionicsEx`).
-  :return: None

   If your device is marked for on-demand drawing (``drawOnDemand=1``), X-Plane will call your screen drawing callback before drawing the name frame.
 If your device is already drawn every